yairgd/yairgd.github.io/content/post/kalman_filter_and_stat_arbitrage.md

 2. to find an automatic way to calibrate the Kalman-filter Q parameter.
 3. find a more complicated trading algorithm.
 For example: train a neural network model to get a maximum equity curve with maximum share ration.
 4. A more complicated and precise ratio between the stocks of the pair may found.
+5. The equity curve is theoretical since, in reality, the statistical characteristics of X&Y  and beta are rapidly changed.
+In this example, the statistical features are constants, and therefor the equity curve continuously grows.

  The code for this example is written in Matlab/octave and can be found [here](/post/kalman_filter_and_stat_arbitrage/kf.m).